 The existence of DM is widely accepted, yet its properties remain in mystery.
 Numerous efforts are dedicated to studying the interaction between DM particles and ordinary matter, such as nucleons and electrons, especially through DM direct detection experiments ~\cite{CDMS:2002moo,XENON:2017vdw,PandaX-II:2017hlx,Kavanagh:2017cru,Digman:2019wdm,Clark:2020mna,Carney:2022gse}.
 The general interpretation of the null results in these experiments suggests a very weak interaction.
 On the other hand, if the interaction between DM particles and ordinary matter is too strong, the DM may not be able to freely penetrate the atmosphere and reach the experimental devices as expected.
 This leads to the untested extreme of DM particles with strong interactions, not explored by these experiments.
-In this study, we consider the DM mass in the range of $m_\chi \in [10^4, 10^9]\mathrm{GeV}$ and cross-sections in the range of $\sigma_{\chi\mathrm{H}} \in [10^{-28},10^{-22}]\mathrm{cm^2}$.
-This overlaps with the parameter space for strongly interacting DM models which are still consistent with various experimental constraints~\cite{Kavanagh:2017cru,Albuquerque:2003ei,Caplan:2023ddo,Bhoonah:2020fys}.